plutov/packagemain/23-fuzz-testing-in-go/README.md

 ### What is fuzzing

 Fuzzing, or sometimes called fuzz testing is a method of giving random unexpected input to your programs to test for possible crashes or edge cases.
-Fuzzing can shed a light on some logical bugs or performance problems, so it's always worth to add to a code where stability and performance matter.
+Fuzzing can shed a light on some logical bugs or performance problems, so it's always worth adding to a code where stability and performance matter.

 ### Go projects for fuzzing

-Currently there are few well supported projects to do fuzzing in go:
+Currently, there are few well-supported projects to do fuzzing in go:
 - [go-fuzz](https://github.com/dvyukov/go-fuzz)
 - and [gofuzz](https://github.com/google/gofuzz)

 But we're not going to review them in this video since we have some great news, as Go team has accepted a proposal to add fuzz testing support to the language.
-It will be available in standard toolchain in Go 1.18 - [docs](https://go.dev/doc/fuzz/).
+It will be available in the standard toolchain in Go 1.18 - [docs](https://go.dev/doc/fuzz/).

 ### Install Go 1.18